VINA – Erasmus+

 E2BEBIS project (Environmental and Economic BEnefits from Biochar clusterS in the Central area) tackled the limited use of biochar in Central Europe, the lack of a proper legal framework on biochar on EU level, as well as on national levels in the participating countries, and the low awareness of the potential benefits of biochar among policy-makers and other stakeholders.
 The main aim of the project was to increase the use of environmentally friendly technology, the biochar produced through the pyrolisis, since it is still considered a waste to dispose.
 The project was implemented in five EU countries – Italy, Poland, the Slovak Republic, Slovenia and the Czech Republic and financed by the European Regional Development Fund under the Central Europe.

-The ACCESS project’s main objective was the acceleration of regional competitiveness and sector-based excellence through innovation management tools and techniques.
-The Access was aimed at paying much attention to particular industries; in order to make the project more effective three main focus sectors for the developed tools, techniques and strategies have been selected: food industry, biotechnology and mechatronics.
-This main task was achieved through a series of activities, such as the sectoral audits or exchange of experience in the relevant areas.
-The project included 11 partners from 8 Central European countries who joint their forces to improve innovation policy, using the sectoral approach and involving the important stakeholders in the process.
+ACCESS main objective was the acceleration of regional competitiveness and sector-based excellence through innovation management tools and techniques.
+ACCESS was focused on a range of selected industries: food industry, biotechnology, and mechatronics.
+The project sought to develop and deploy of more effective tools, techniques and strategies within these industries.
+For the creation of these tools and techniques, ACCESS resorted to activities like sectoral audits and exchanges of experience in the relevant areas.
+The project included 11 partners from 8 Central European countries that joint their forces to improve innovation policy; due to the sectoral approach, multiple other relevant stakeholders were involved in the co-creation process.

 Mobilities and internships